ThoughtChewer/bible_studies/content/Bible Study 0 - README for the facilitator.md

 	- Gaining insights into the differences in culture and thinking between the learner and the authors of the bible.
 	- Learning how to understand Jesus in his culture.
 ## Notes to the facilitator:
 - If you have not engaged in significant Jewish content before this study I encourage you to read [[Bible Study Appendix A - Jewish Content in the Bible]].
 Its a short blurb that will help you as you begin to engage with the culture the bible was written by and to.
+This might be something you want to share with the learner during [[Bible Study 1 - Introduction]]
 - If you do not understand how bible translations are created I encourage you to read [[Bible Study Appendix B - Bible Translations]].
 Its a short blurb on the subject which will be helpful background information as you start to engage with Hebrew words in the study.
 	- I have decided to link everything with #todo ____ for xy and z reasons.
 - You don't have to have all the answers.